Biocide monograph

 The formulants within your biocide should not adversely affect the efficacy, safety or quality of the biocide.
 As specified in the biocides application pathways and general requirements guidance, all ingredients that are directly responsible for the biocide's efficacy should be listed as active ingredients, not formulants.

-Formulation variations for biocides authorized through the monograph pathway are limited to differences in fragrances and dyes that do not exceed 1.0% of the total formulation.
+Formulation variations for biocides authorized through the monograph pathway are limited to differences in fragrances and dyes that do not exceed 1.0% expressed as a percentage on a weight-per-weight basis (% w/w).
 No other differences in formulation are allowed through the monograph pathway because any other variation requires a review of the scientific rationale and confirmatory data.

 Learn more: